xdmushui/partner-center-sdk/develop/get-invoice-unbilled-recon-lineitems.md

 - Partner Center for Microsoft Cloud Germany
 - Partner Center for Microsoft Cloud for US Government

-How to get a collection of invoice line item details for the specified invoice.
+How to get a collection of Azure Marketplace invoice line item details for the specified invoice.

 ## <span id="Prerequisites"/><span id="prerequisites"/><span id="PREREQUISITES"/>Prerequisites